The Open Notebook

-The Open Notebook (TON) is a science journalism non-profit organization, online magazine, and publisher.
-Its purpose is to help science journalists improve their skills.
-It publishes articles and interviews on the craft of science writing and maintains a database of successful pitch letters to editors.
-TON also runs a paid fellowship program for early-career science journalists.
-The Open Notebook is supported by foundation grants and individual donations, and also partners with journalism and science communication organizations.
+The Open Notebook (TON) is a non-profit journalism support organization and online magazine.
+Its purpose is to equip journalists to cover science, health, and the environment.
+It publishes resources on the craft of science writing and offers training, mentoring, and community-support programs.
+The Open Notebook is supported by foundation grants and individual donations, and also partners with journalism and science communication organizations, scientific societies, philanthropies, and universities.